GWR Dean experimental locomotives: No. 13

-Tank locomotive number 13 first appeared in 1886 as a 2-4-2WT, or well tank.
-In this form it worked on the St Ives branch and also on the Watlington branch.
+Tank locomotive number 13 (Swindon Lot no. 72, works no. 1094) first appeared in 1886 as a 2-4-2WT, or well tank: the two water tanks were mounted one below the boiler and between the frames, the other at the back under the coal bunker.
+In this form it worked on the St Ives branch and also on the Abingdon branch.

 In 1897, it was rebuilt as a 4-4-0ST, or saddle tank.
 The large bunker and rear water tank were reduced in size.
 This allowed the rear carrying wheels to be removed, and a saddle tank fitted over the boiler.
-The frames were extended to allow the fitting of a bogie truck at the front.
+The frames were shortened at the rear and extended at the front to allow the fitting of a bogie instead of the leading axle.
 It continued to work on various branch lines, being loaned to the Liskeard and Looe Railway and later continuing to work on the Looe branch.
-It was also recorded on the Highworth and Brixham branches, and working in the Plymouth area, before finally moving to Swindon, from where it was withdrawn in 1926.
+It was also recorded on the Highworth branch line, before finally moving to Swindon Works, where it shunted for three or four years, and from where it was withdrawn in 1926.